mareksubocz/mareksubocz/README.md

 <!-- ### Hi there 👋 -->

 🇬🇧<br />
-Training day & night - Neural Networks & Volleyball
+Neural Networks, Volleyball <br />
+Anyway, I train it all.

 🇵🇱<br />